 Research is still ongoing into how cannabis might even be able to treat cancer itself; for the time being, it is a great way to handle the symptoms.
 Especially that of chemotherapy, which includes pain, appetite loss, and nausea.
 For effective treatment, patients prefer a balance of both THC and CBD in the cannabis products they consume.

-The loudest voices of the cannabis legalization have been people who have multiple sclerosis.
-They have also been the most affected with the legalization as the herb helps alleviate many symptoms that are associated with MS. Symptoms that cannabis helps with include insomnia, pain, inflammation, abdominal discomfort, muscle spasms, and depression.
+The loudest voices of cannabis legalization have been people who have multiple sclerosis.
+They have also been the most affected by the legalization as the herb helps alleviate many symptoms that are associated with MS. Symptoms that cannabis helps with include insomnia, pain, inflammation, abdominal discomfort, muscle spasms, and depression

 This disease has become increasingly manageable with the medication in the market, but no cure still exists in the market to help people suffering from HIV/AIDS.
 But there are ways to manage it, and cannabis is one of those ways.
 The first round of advocacy for the legalization was driven by people who have HIV/ AIDS.
 This is because it has proven to be especially useful in its ability to treat the symptoms.
 The symptoms that cannabis helps alleviate are nausea, appetite loss, and fatigue.